Factbox: U.S. refinery worker proposals and past negotiations

-(Reuters) - Lead oil industry negotiator Royal Dutch Shell Plc, said negotiations with the United Steelworkers union (USW) toward a new three-year national contract covering hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity were continuing.
+HOUSTON (Reuters) - Representatives of the United Steelworkers union (USW) and oil companies have completed five days of talks as of Sunday for a new national contract that will cover hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity.

-The USW said no new offer was received from the oil companies on Thursday, the ninth day of talks.

 The national agreement sets the floor on wages and benefits for USW members.
 Management at each refinery also negotiates issues unique to that plant with the USW local union.
 The national agreement and local agreement are combined to create the final contract for that refinery.
 The local agreement cannot change the terms of the national contract.